The Number One Question to Ask when Offered Representation

 One response to “The Number One Question to Ask when Offered Representation”

-1. Avatar Charles Richardson says:
+1. Charles Richardson says:

 Never really thought about the career question.
 That’s good perspective.